tobijahu/one-time-access/README.md

 ## Installation
 First make sure your server meets the above requirements.
 Then follow the instructions in the below sections.

 The following files are supposed to be on your _server_.
-Instructions can be found at the below section __Install the deamon__.
+Instructions can be found at the below section [Install the deamon](#install-the-deamon).
 * ota-deamon.conf
 * ota-deamon.sh
 * ota-print-link.sh